SimonV839/ShipCrewsWebApiRestSwaggerEF-2/README.md

 EF requires any handled value to have a primary key (i.e. CrewAssignments could not use a composite primary key made of the fks).

+This does not use a scoped db context - so not thread safe (the project was for demonstrating REST / CRUD service).
+An example of handling scoped db context in singleton services can be seen in https://github.com/SimonV839/MumsDiceGameAutho.

 ### Creation Notes
 1) ASP.NET Core Web api
 	note "Enable OpenAPI support" is ticked